 To be a company that employees, customers & society are proud of and depend on

 Nigeria needs to invent multi- and cluster-subscription service where people can get more value for signing up for many things together.
 The benefit is typically lower fee per service when services are bundled.
 Konga with its hybrid business model is possibly going to unify ecosystems, bringing digital and physical companies under one mammoth network, thereby helping customers to discover more value.
-This is why I am very bullish on the promise of the new Konga.----Hire me to speak in your event, program or company
+This is why I am very bullish on the promise of the new Konga.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).